-- During the second month of service the contribution is \$20 a day. - During the third month of service the contribution is \$15 a day. - After 3 months potential scholarship sponsorship (non-paying roles) may be available upon review.
+- During the second month of service the contribution is \$20 a day. - During the third month of service the contribution is \$15 a day. - After 3 months potential scholarships (discounted or non-paying roles) may be available upon review.
 Currently there is a limited amount of scholarships available.
-In some cases scholarship may be possible sooner than 3 months.
+In some cases scholarships may be possible sooner than 3 months.